Gabriel Moura

-Gabriel Rodrigues de Moura (born 18 June 1988), known as Gabriel Moura or just Gabriel, is a Brazilian professional footballer who plays as a right-back for Mineiro Segunda Divisão club Guarani.
+Gabriel Rodrigues de Moura (born 18 June 1988), known as Gabriel Moura or just Gabriel, is a Brazilian professional footballer who plays as a right-back.

 Club career

 Early career

 Born in Divinópolis, Minas Gerais, Gabriel began his career with local side América Mineiro.
 He was loaned to Coríntians for the 2010 Campeonato Potiguar, and reached the finals of the competition with the side.

 Gabriel moved to Guarany de Sobral ahead of the 2011 season, before moving abroad with Portuguese side Mirandela in July of that year.
 He signed for Segunda Liga side Penafiel in 2012, and was a regular starter with the side.

 Gil Vicente

 On 27 May 2013, Gabriel joined Primeira Liga side Gil Vicente.
 He made his debut in the Portuguese top tier on 18 August, starting in a 2–0 home win over Académica de Coimbra.

 Anorthosis

 On 22 July 2015, after Gil Vicente's relegation, Gabriel was announced at Cypriot side Anorthosis Famagusta on a two-year contract.
 He was a regular starter with the side, and scored his first goal on 5 February 2017, netting the opener in a 3–0 home win over Anagennisi Deryneia.